 The Victorian Biodiversity Atlas (VBA) is a tool for everyone interested in species information across Victoria.
-Government agencies, environmental consultants, researchers and the public can use the information in the atlas to understand what animals and plants we have in the state and where live.
+Government agencies, environmental consultants, researchers and the public can update and use the information in the atlas to understand what animals and plants we have in the state and where live.

 To add your species observations to the VBA you first need to register and await your account activation email (may take up to 3 days).

 The basic information needed to form a record is who identified the species, when this was (start date), where it was (either pinpoint on the map or upload GPS coordinates), how you observed the species e.g. incidental or during a targeted survey, and finally which species you observed.
 Watch the video tutorials and download the VBA user guides that give you step by step instructions.